TriveniBhaskar/TriveniBhaskar/README.md

 # Hi there 👋

 I'm **Triveni Bhaskar**, an accomplished Software Analyst with a strong academic foundation.
 I hold a Bachelor’s degree in Information Science and Engineering and am currently pursuing a Master’s degree in Business Analytics.
-I bring 2 years of experience as a Software Analyst at Infor, where I demonstrated success in analyzing and optimizing foundational technologies crucial to the success of startups.
+I bring 2 years of experience as a Software Analyst at Infor, where I demonstrated success in analyzing and optimizing foundational technologies crucial to the success of ERP.

-I am skilled in navigating ambiguity, taking ownership, and leveraging entrepreneurial acumen to influence product inception and drive growth.
-My proven track record of collaborating effectively within founding teams of leading tech companies has fostered enduring relationships and delivered impactful outcomes in dynamic startup environments.
-Currently, I am further enhancing my expertise as a Data Analyst at my university.
+Data analyst with a robust background in data analysis and information science.
+Proficient in Python, SQL, Tableau, and PowerBI in delivering actionable insights from complex datasets.
+Skilled in using advanced statistical methods and data visualization techniques to drive strategic decision-making.

+Sophisticated in orchestrating end-to-end data processes, encompassing data extraction, cleansing, interpretation, and transformation.

+Integrated ERP solutions with global datasets, leveraging liaison, Jira, CSP, Xtreme, and PagerDuty for seamless communication and integration across teams.

 I am passionate about leveraging advanced analytical skills and innovative thinking to solve complex challenges and drive strategic initiatives.